ongspxm/game-space_travel/log.md

 I am going to add the centering of the circles early on to prevent future calculation nightmares.
 Created a new function `draw` for all these updating of elements.

 Have to check on how to delete HTML elements.

+---

+the physics now is not really realistic, but i guess it will do for now. it doesn't take into account the change in the strength of gravity as the distance between the planets changes.